moodlebox/moodlebox/README.md

 ## Building and installation

 To build a MoodleBox from scratch, you need a Raspberri Pi 3 (Wi-Fi!) and follow the [instructions given in the documentation](https://github.com/martignoni/make-moodlebox/blob/master/doc/Moodlebox.pdf) (in french).

-The plugin needs to be installed in the Moodle tree of the MoodleBox, in the _admin/tool_ folder.
-Once installed, an new option _MoodleBox_ will be available in Moodle, under _Site administration > Server_ in the _Administration_ block.

 ## Thanks